huangli712/ACFlow/docs/src/man/tricks.md

 1. The `chi2kink` and `bryan` algorithms are recommended.
 See [`method`](@ref maxent_method).

 2. The Shannon-Jaynes entropy is recommented.
-But sometimes, if sharp features are essential, please choose the Bayesian Reconstruction entropy.
+But sometimes, if sharp features are essential, please choose the bayesian reconstruction entropy.
 See [`stype`](@ref maxent_stype).

 3. Adjust the [`nalph`](@ref maxent_nalph), [`alpha`](@ref maxent_alpha), [`ratio`](@ref maxent_ratio) parameters to make sure that the ``\chi^2(\alpha)`` curve is reasonable.
 It means that the `default model region` and the `noise-fitting region` should exhibit similar lengths.